If you have been looking into VPN reviews, it’s likely you’ve read or heard about ExpressVPN.

 Encryption and Protocols: 256 sounds like a big number, surely that means good protection? (yes, it does)

-Today’s hackers can only dream of being able to penetrate the level of protection that ExpressVPN offers.
+Today’s hackers (or government entities) can only dream of being able to penetrate the level of protection that ExpressVPN offers.

 More than that, ExpressVPN offers a lot of security protocols which includes OpenVPN.